immosentomppa/Sikanoppa/README.md

 # Sikanoppa
- A C# dice game that lets you save the game using a database.
-Done during my vocational studies with C#
+ A 2-4 player dice game that lets you save the game and continue afterwards using a database.
+Done during my vocational studies with C#.